excoffierleonard/sps-gbm/README.md

    - **Number of Simulations**: Enter the number of simulations to perform (default is 1000).

 3. View the results:
-   - The script will display the calculated annualized mean return (µ) and annualized volatility (σ).
+   - The program will display the calculated annualized mean return (µ) and annualized volatility (σ).
-   - It will plot multiple simulated stock price trajectories over the prediction period.
+   - It will generate a plot with multiple simulated stock price trajectories over the prediction period.
    - A histogram will visualize the distribution of the final predicted stock prices.
    - Summary statistics including mean, median, standard deviation, confidence intervals, and percentiles of the predicted prices will be displayed.